-According to the Food and Drug Administration, as many as three billion prescriptions for medications are written annually.
+According to the Food and Drug Administration (FDA), as many as 3 billion prescriptions for medications are written annually.
 While these drugs help in the fight against disease and illness, many carry serious risks.
-According to the FDA, adverse drug reactions lead to four million visits each year to emergency rooms, doctors’ offices and treatment centers.
+According to the FDA, adverse drug reactions lead to more than 4 million visits each year to emergency rooms, doctors’ offices and treatment centers.

-If a prescription drug has harmed you, you need to take legal action.
-We believe drug makers should be held accountable when they release dangerous products into the marketplace.
-Our drug injury lawyers can help you to make a claim and get monetary compensation for the injuries you have suffered or for the death of your loved one.
+If a prescription drug has harmed you or your loved one, you should explore your legal options.
+Our dedicated attorneys believe drug makers should be held accountable when they release dangerous products into the marketplace without warning of the harmful side effects.
+Our drug injury lawyers can help you pursue monetary compensation for the losses you have suffered including the death of your loved one.

-According to the FDA, the four million adverse drug reactions that occur each year can have very serious consequences.
+According to the FDA, the 4 million adverse drug reactions that occur each year can have very serious consequences.
 These adverse drug reactions result in more than 117,000 hospitalizations every year.
+They cause hundreds of thousands of injuries and deaths.
 The fact is that as many as 40 percent of all adverse drug events and 60 percent of life-threatening or fatal events are preventable.

-When a drug is released, manufacturers are responsible for testing the drug to ensure that it is reasonably safe.
-Manufacturers must provide information on clinical testing to the Food and Drug Administration, which will review the information and any drug trials in order to determine whether to allow the drug to be sold.
+Before a medication is released to the public, manufacturers are responsible for testing the drug to ensure that it is safe and effective when used as directed.
+Manufacturers must provide information about clinical testing to the Food and Drug Administration, which decides whether to allow the drug to be sold.

-Almost all drugs have side effects that should be revealed in the testing.
+Almost all drugs have side effects that should be understood through testing.
 If the benefits of the drug outweigh the potential side effects, the drug can be approved despite those dangers.
-The drug manufacturer must warn patients of the potential, which is usually done by a warning label or fact sheet with the medication.
-This allows patients to make an informed choice about the use of the drug.
+But the drug manufacturer must warn patients of potential side effects.
+That information is contained in a fact sheet included with the medication or on a warning label.
+This allows patients to make an informed choice about the drug.

-These are just a few examples of how dangerous drugs can make their way from drug manufacturers to patients.
-The reality is that you cannot count on the FDA to ensure that you take only safe medications — and there is never any guarantee that a drug that is supposed to help you won’t end up hurting you.
+These are just a few examples of how unsafe drugs can make their way from drug manufacturers to patients.
+While you count on the FDA or your doctor to ensure that you take only safe medications, you or your loved one may still suffer an unintended adverse effect.

 Over the years, many different types of drugs have turned out to cause serious complications for patients.